Daily spend limit account

 using TransactionHelper for Transaction;

-// state variables for account owner
+// state variable for account owner

 address public owner;